Sweet Corn Sundal

 Instructions

-- Firstly steam or boil 2 medium sized corn cobs in a pressure cooker or pan.
-If using pressure cooker, then add enough water covering the corn cobs.
+- Firstly steam or boil 2 medium sized corn cobs in a stovetop pressure cooker, instant pot or pan.
+If using stovetop pressure cooker, then add enough water covering the corn cobs.
 Pressure cook for 4 to 5 whistles.
+Let the pressure drops naturally in the cooker.
+Then only open the lid.
+Remove the cooked corn cobs using tongs and place them on a plate to cool.

-- Stir well.
+- Stir and mix well.
 Let the mustard seeds crackle and the urad dal turn golden.
-Do take care so that the urad dal does not burn.
+Ensure that the urad dal does not burn.

-- Then add the green chilies, dry red chilies, curry leaves, asafoetida.
+- Next add the green chilies, dry red chilies, curry leaves, asafoetida.
 Mix very well.

 - Add the steamed corn kernels.
 Season with salt.
 Mix again very well.

-- Saute for 2 to 3 minutes on a low flame. switch off the flame and add grated fresh coconut.
+- Saute for 2 to 3 minutes on a low heat.
+Turn off the heat and add grated fresh coconut.
 Mix very well.

-- Serve corn sundal.
-If you want you can garnish with some coriander leaves.
+- Serve Corn Sundal.
+If you prefer you can garnish with some coriander leaves.

 Good recipe.